Extremely Fine Antoninus Pius Roman Empire denarius silver coin.

-Historic issue authorized by Emperors Marcus Aurelius and Lucius Verus and the Roman Senate for the funeral and deification of their adopted father Antoninus Pius.
+Historic issue authorized by Emperors Marcus Aurelius & Lucius Verus & the Roman Senate for the funeral & deification of their adopted father Antoninus Pius.

 Obverse variety with drapery on far shoulder of emperor.